Brisbane (Year 1)

 Children will be bringing home spellings to learn this term, we will also be working on them in class too.

-Thank you for your continued support at home with practising spellings and hearing your child read regularly.
+Thank you for your support at home with practising spellings and hearing your child read regularly.
 It really does make a difference to all areas of learning.

 Phoneme – a sound in a word